 - How could the benefits/opportunities be further optimised with learning from other health care systems?
 Are there any broader development opportunities related to cancer/related healthcare that could be considered to maximise the opportunity?

-It does not seek to offer a definitive verdict on any broader plans to reconfigure cancer services in South East Wales and will offer no view on other important issues such as environmental concerns, inequalities impact or financial or cost considerations.
+It did not seek to offer a definitive verdict on any broader plans to reconfigure cancer services in South East Wales and will offer no view on other important issues such as environmental concerns, inequalities impact or financial or cost considerations.

 The work will be carried out by a small team from the Nuffield Trust and assessed by a panel of clinical experts.
 The Nuffield Trust team will be led by Chief Executive Nigel Edwards and the project work will be delivered by Hilary Wilderspin, with input from Dr Louella Vaughan.